 Fortnum and Mason: Established in 1707, this upmarket department store in Piccadilly is famed for its food hall offering traditional teas and treats, luxury gifts and decadent afternoon tea.

-Hamleys: The finest toy shop in the world situated on Regent Street bear Oxford Circus, where you will find a massive range of children’s toys for all ages, spread over 7 floors.
+Hamleys: The finest toy shop in the world situated on Regent Street near Oxford Circus, where you will find a huge range of children’s toys for all ages, spread over 7 floors.

-Harrods: Located on the doorstep of 15 Basil Street, the world-famous Harrods department store houses luxury fashion, beauty and furniture with a magnificent Edwardian food and meat hall.
+Harrods: Located on our doorstep, the world-famous Harrods department store houses luxury fashion, beauty and furniture with a magnificent Edwardian food and meat hall.